Problems We Found With Toledo Drinking WaterRSS

-Lead mixes with tap water following contact with older lead service pipes and lead plumbing.
+Lead mixes with Toledo's tap and drinking water following contact with older lead service pipes and lead plumbing.
 When corrosion control measures fail, such as the recent crisis in Flint, Michigan, lead leaches into the drinking water, and can reach toxic levels.
-Recent analysis for lead in Toledo found 90th percentile concentrations of 7 parts per billion.
+Recent analysis for lead in Toledo's tap and drinking water found 90th percentile concentrations of less than 4 parts per billion.
 While no tested residences were above the Action Level of 15 ppb, and Toledo is in compliance with all federal regulations, federal regulations can not possibly account for levels measured at an individual’s tap, especially when your home plumbing contains lead.
 In addition, both the EPA and CDC have recognized that there is no such thing as a safe level of lead, and the American Academy of Pediatrics urges taps with more than 1 ppb lead to be remediated immediately.

 Chromium 6 In Toledo Drinking Water

 Chromium 6 is a hazardous metal not yet well regulated by the EPA.
-In 2016, Toledo’s tap water averaged 220 parts per trillion for chromium 6.
-Despite the lack of regulation, consumers should know that these levels are nearly 11 times higher than the minimum concentration determined to have a negligible impact on cancer risk.
+In 2016, Toledo’s tap and drinking water quality averaged 220 parts per trillion for chromium 6.
+Despite the lack of regulation, consumers should know that chromium 6 levels in Toledo's water are nearly 11 times higher than the minimum concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Drinking Water

 DBPs are a category of halogenated emerging contaminants that are produced when chlorine-based disinfectants are added to the water supply, and then combine with naturally-occurring organic matter.
 These chemicals, while not fully regulated, have been found by the EPA to link to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Toledo’s tap water has recently had moderate levels of DBPs, with a 2016 average of 63.1 parts per billion (with an average 47.8 ppb coming from trihalomethanes).
+Toledo’s tap water has recently had moderate levels of DBPs, with a 2020 average of 62.9 parts per billion average for trihalomethanes (TTHMs), and 20.03 ppb for haloacetic acids (HAA5).

 Use Of Chlorine In Toledo Tap Water